Regulations & procedures

 The aims of our general language courses are described in terms of the Common European Framework of Reference (CEFR), developed by the Council of Europe.
 The CEFR is a reference framework that provides a basis for comparing language proficiency levels and interpreting test scores.

 Target Group / Office Hours

-The Language Centre's courses are designed for people who have followed higher education.
+The Language Centre's courses are designed for students of 18 years and older who have followed higher education.
 If you are not sure whether our courses are right for you, please visit our office hours.